droidecahedron/nrf_io_practice/README.md

 The sample prints a message to the console each time a button is pressed.
 Functions pretty similarly to my caf sample.

+# Function
+Press button 1 twice quickly (within 1s) to alternate LED scroll speed.
+Press button 1 twice slowly, you'll get a print message telling you that you were slow on the second press.
+Press button 2 to switch which direction the scrolling is in.

+# This video is from [droidecahedron/caf_click](https://github.com/droidecahedron/nrf_caf_click), this repo functions differently.
+See description above.
 https://user-images.githubusercontent.com/63935881/264470500-d66a88fd-9624-4068-be93-851c2d8ae153.mp4

 Requirements